mdeweerd/zha-toolkit/README.md

 ```

-# Backup ZNP network data (to transfer later, backup or simply get network key)
+# Backup ZNP network data

+Use to transfer to another ZNP key later, backup or simply get network key and other info.

-# The output is written to the customisation directory as 'nwk_backup.json'
+The output is written to the customisation directory as 'nwk_backup.json'

 ```yaml
 service: zha_custom.execute